 Bee stings are a common outdoor nuisance.
-In most cases, bee stings are just annoying, and home treatment is all that's necessary to ease the pain of bee stings.
+In most cases, bee stings are just annoying, and home treatment is all that's necessary to ease the pain.
 But if you're allergic to bee stings or you get stung numerous times, you may have a more-serious reaction that requires emergency treatment.

 You can take several steps to avoid bee stings — as well as hornet and wasp stings — and find out how to treat them if you do get stung.

 Bee stings can produce different reactions, ranging from temporary pain and discomfort to a severe allergic reaction.
 Having one type of reaction doesn't mean you'll always have the same reaction every time you're stung or that the next reaction will necessarily be more severe.